-(4) Key Industry Sectors: Identify how the LWDB plans to better align its resources to support and meet the training and employment needs of key industry sectors in the local area.
-Describe policies adopted or planned for aligning training initiatives and

-Individual Training Accounts (ITAs) to sector strategies and demand occupations.
-WIOA §134(c)(1)(A)(v)
+(4) Key Industry Sectors: Identify how the LWDB aligns resources that support and meet training and employment needs of key industry sectors in the local area.
+Describe strategic or other policies that align training initiatives and Individual Training Accounts (ITAs) to sector strategies and demand occupations (WIOA §134(c)(1)(A)(v)).